-Private sector bribery is covered by a variety of state, territory and Commonwealth offences such as the Corporations Act 2001.
+Private sector bribery is covered by a variety of State, Territory and Commonwealth offences (such as the Crimes Act 1900 (NSW) or the Corporations Act 2001 (Cth)).

-The law has extraterritorial application if the offence occurs wholly or partly in Australia, on board an Australian aircraft or ship or if the offence occurs outside Australia but the person is a citizen, resident of Australia or a corporation under a law of the Commonwealth, state or territory of Australia.
+The law has extraterritorial application if the offence occurs wholly or partly in Australia, on board an Australian aircraft or ship, or if the offence occurs outside Australia but the person is a citizen, resident of Australia or a corporation under a law of the Commonwealth, state or territory of Australia.